 Welcome to Digital Apostate!
 My name is Jeff Einstein.
 I’m a digital media pioneer long ago turned heretic.
 Here’s my selfie…

 Digital Apostate is a partial anthology of contrarian videos, essays, observations and aphorisms penned and produced by yours truly over the past couple of decades.
 Singly and together they explore what happens to our time and money and freedom in a Brave New Digital World ruled by a state-sanctioned meta-addiction to all things media and all things digital.
-They explore what happens when addiction emerges as the default social condition, the rule rather than the exception.
+They explore what happens when addiction emerges — by design — as the default social condition, the rule rather than the exception.

 My digital career, however, took an abrupt turn in May 2004.
-That’s when I first identified media addiction as the default social condition in May, 2004 with the debut of Einstein’s Corner, a weekly column published in MediaPost’s MediaDailyNews — some years before Facebook and YouTube and Twitter and smartphones ruled the world.
+That’s when I first identified media addiction as the default social condition with the debut of Einstein’s Corner, a weekly column published in MediaPost’s MediaDailyNews — some years before Facebook and YouTube and Twitter and smartphones ruled the world.
 A few folks called me prescient back then.
 Most called me crazy.
 Story of my life either way.

 Of course, today addiction is an all-but-obligatory sidebar whenever the discussion turns (as it almost always does) to smartphones, social media, video games and/or weekend binge viewing.
-Ironically, the same critics who dismissed my observations as merely insane just a decade or so ago still dismiss them today — only this time as something far worse and far less forgivable: yesterday’s news.
+Ironically, many of the same critics who dismissed my observations as merely insane back in 2004 still dismiss them today — only this time as something far worse and far less forgivable: yesterday’s news.

 Somehow, near-total denial has morphed into near-total resignation, all in the blink of an eye.
 A Brave New Digital World is inevitable when social convention surrenders en masse to chemical destiny.
 My fear is that Mustapha Mond would feel right at home in present day New York City — and no one would notice.